changrita1114/sqlalchemy-challenge/README.md

 * The date and prcp values were selected.
 * The query results were loaded into a Pandas DataFrame and set the index to the date column.
 * The DataFrame values were sorted by date.
-* The results were ploted using the DataFrame plot method.
+* The results were plotted using the DataFrame plot method.
 * Pandas was used to print the summary statistics for the precipitation data.
 #### Station Analysis
 * A query was design to calculate the total number of stations.